-- 1.1 No Operator of a Private Hire vehicle and/or Ambulance Vehicle which is licensed by Newark and Sherwood District Council under this Act shall invite or accept a booking for such vehicle, or control or arrange a journey to be undertaken by such vehicle, without first making available in writing, or giving orally, to the person making the booking information as to the basis of charge for the hire of the vehicle. - 1.2 Every Operator of Private Hire vehicles and/or Ambulance Vehicles who accepts a booking for a Private Hire vehicle and/or Ambulance Vehicle for an appointed time and place shall give the booking to a vehicle, allowing sufficient time for the vehicle to punctually attend. - 1.3 The Operator, when accepting bookings under the terms and conditions of the licence, shall only operate drivers and vehicles licensed by the Newark and Sherwood District Council. - 1.4 The holder of an Operator's licence shall not permit any person who is drunk, or is behaving in a disorderly manner, to remain upon the premises in respect of which the licence is in force. - 1.5 If the Operator makes provision on any premises for the reception of members of the public proposing to hire a vehicle, the Operator must ensure that the premises are in a clean and tidy condition at all times and that adequate arrangements are made for the seating of customers within the premises. - 1.6 The Operator, as Operator, and without prejudice to any other liability imposed under the Local Government (Miscellaneous Provisions) Act 1976, shall use their best endeavours to ensure that drivers and proprietors of vehicles owned or controlled or operated in association with the Operator shall observe and perform the conditions of their Private Hire Driver's Licence and their Private Hire Vehicle Licence.
+- 1.1 No operator of a private hire vehicle and/or ambulance vehicle, which is licensed by Newark and Sherwood District Council under this Act, shall invite or accept a booking for such vehicle, or control or arrange a journey to be undertaken by such vehicle, without first making available in writing, or giving orally, to the person making the booking, information as to the basis of charge for the hire of the vehicle. - 1.2 Every operator of private hire vehicles and/or ambulance vehicles who accepts a booking for a private hire vehicle and/or ambulance vehicle for an appointed time and place shall give the booking to a vehicle, allowing sufficient time for the vehicle to punctually attend. - 1.3 The operator, when accepting bookings under the terms and conditions of the licence, shall only operate drivers and vehicles licensed by the Newark and Sherwood District Council. - 1.4 The holder of an operator's licence shall not permit any person who is drunk, or is behaving in a disorderly manner, to remain upon the premises in respect of which the licence is in force. - 1.5 If the operator makes provision on any premises for the reception of members of the public proposing to hire a vehicle, the operator must ensure that the premises are in a clean and tidy condition at all times and that adequate arrangements are made for the seating of customers within the premises. - 1.6 The operator, without prejudice to any other liability imposed under the Local Government (Miscellaneous Provisions) Act 1976, shall use their best endeavours to ensure that drivers and proprietors of vehicles owned or controlled or operated in association with the operator shall observe and perform the conditions of their private hire driver's licence and their private hire vehicle licence. - 1.7 The operator, will ensure that all dispatch/booking staff attend a safeguarding training session with the council at the time of employment and every 3 years thereafter. - 1.8 The operator, will ensure that all dispatch/booking staff have a Basic DBS check on commencement of employment and keep record in line with 2.1.2 below.